DevJW2/JVN/README.md

 Our full dataset is included as data.csv .
 Unfortunately we were not able to run the algorithm on lists of size greater than 10000000.
 Java would run out of memory.

+### Tester Functionality
+We initially wrote out all the tests, but thought of a better way to do it by writing helper functions to help us do repetitive tasks.
+The populateArr method, calculateTime method, and calculateTimeA method were all used to find times for MergeSort.
+We found the average of 20 trials for each array size method, populating each with populateArr.

+<b>Each Method:</b><br />
+PopulateArr, took in two parameters: an int[] arr and the length of a list, and generated a random number for each element of the list.<br /> calculateTime, calculated the time it took for sort the array after populating it. <br />
+calculateTimeA found the average time for 20 trials, using MergeSort, for each array size: 10, 100, 1000, etc.

 ### Conclusion:

 Hypothesis not rejected, MergeSort is likely nlog(n).